Configuration

 To successfully install, upgrade, and manage your node, you'll need to make certain configurations.
 These involve defining a specific user account, installation directory, and network environment on your system.
 Let's break down these terms:

-: The username on your computer that will be used for running the installation and other related processes.CUSTOM_HOME
+CUSTOM_USER: The username on your computer that will be used for running the installation and other related processes.CUSTOM_HOME: The directory where your node will be installed.ENVIRONMENT: Specifies the OneFinity network you intend to connect to.
+This can bemainnet,testnet, ordevnet.

 Finding Your Username